What the Litterbox Can Tell You About Your Cat’s Health

-When scooping the litterbox, here are a few things to watch for:
+I can imagine this sounds strange, but when scooping the litterbox, here are a few things to watch for:

 - Pay close attention to urine clumps.
 An increase in the size and/or number of clumps could signal diabetes.
 If the clumps are fewer and becoming smaller in size, it could signal crystals in your cat’s kidneys.
 If you notice your cat straining to urinate, seek medical attention immediately, as this could signal a potentially fatal urethral blockage.

 Tools For Earlier Detection and Treatment

 Have you noticed your cat drinking more and going to his litterbox more often?
 This often signals a cat’s become diabetic.
 There are several litters available to help identify potential cat health risks and seek treatment sooner.